schleierlab/mmw-cavity-paper-analysis/README.md

 Please direct any questions to <txz@stanford.edu>

+## Project status

+Maintenance only.

 ## Quickstart

-In a Python environment of your choice:
+- Decide on a working environment.
+Choose from one of the following:
+    1. Use some base python environment (highly discouraged)
+    2. Create your own environment
+    3. For maximum reproducibility.
+        - Install `conda` (miniconda is okay) if you don't already have it.
+        - Create the analysis environment used for the analysis in the paper
+          ```shell
+          conda env create -f environment.yml
+          ```
+        - Activate the environment:
+          ```shell
+          conda activate mmw-cavity-paper-analysis
+          ```
-- Clone and install the `suprtools` repository, which contains general analysis code.
+- Clone and install the `suprtools` repository inside whatever environment you chose.
+  This repository contains general analysis code.
-- Decompress `data.zip` (the raw data) from Zenodo [10.5281/zenodo.16907261] into a `data` directory at the same level as this README.
+- Decompress `data.zip` (the raw data) from Zenodo [10.5281/zenodo.16907261]
+  into a `data` directory at the same level as this README.
 - Run the entire notebook entitled `analysis.ipynb`.
+This should take 5 to 10 minutes.
     - If you have no local LaTeX installation, change the following line in the notebook before runnning so that matplotlib does not try to use LaTeX for rendering figure text:
         ```python